-Modern Medicinal Value of Coridander Tea
+Modern Medicinal Value of Coriander Tea

 Below are the benefits that one may get from drinking coriander tea:

-- It is good for the eyes
+It is good for the eyes

 Antioxidants in coriander can help prevent eye diseases.
 Vitamin A, one of the antioxidants it contains is essential for good vision.
 It supports the function of the cornea, the protective outer layer of the eye.
-This vitamin is a component of rhodopsin, a protein which allows the eyes to see in low-light conditions.
+This vitamin is a component of rhodopsin, a protein that allows the eyes to see in low-light conditions.

-- It may promote digestion and gut health
+It may promote digestion and gut health

 Coriander tea is good for the digestive system since it can help promote regular bowel movement.
-Its extract is used as an appetite stimulate in traditional Iranian medicine.
+Its extract is used as an appetite stimulant in traditional Iranian medicine.
 Research has backed this up when it indicated that it had positive effects on the appetite of rats.

-- It is good for the heart
+It is good for the heart

-Vitamin C is considered as one of the most important and effective nutrients.
+Vitamin C is considered one of the most important and effective nutrients.
 This powerful antioxidant does not only boost immunity, it can also help prevent iron deficiency and protect memory and thinking in people as they age.
-It may also reduce risk of chronic diseases, manage blood pressure, and help prevent gout attacks.
+It may also reduce the risk of chronic diseases, manage blood pressure, and help prevent gout attacks.
 However, this vitamin cannot be produced by the human body.
 It is found in many plant products and coriander is one of them.